yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

 Our artifact allows to:
 - Classify domains into topics with the Topics API.
-- Generate arbitrarly large populations of synthetic users.
+- Generate arbitrarily large populations of synthetic users.
 - Simulate the Topics API results observed by advertisers
 - Evaluate if the noisy topics returned by the API can be flagged and discarded.
 - Evaluate if users can be re-identified across websites and epochs.